Guidelines for Evaluating Breeders

 - Provide you with written instructions on the care and feeding of your new Vizsla puppy; and ideally will send your puppy home with a small supply of food.

 - Achieve titles on their own dogs in conformation, field, obedience, tracking, or other performance events.
-While a Championship-titled dog doesn’t necessarily mean it’s worthy of breeding, Vizsla breeders who are active with their dogs in one or more areas indicates a measure of desire to maintain or improve the breed’s conformation, temperament and versatility.
+While a Championship-titled dog doesn’t necessarily mean it’s worthy of breeding, Vizsla breeders who are active with their dogs in one or more areas indicates a measure of desire to maintain or improve the breed’s conformation, health, temperament, and versatility.

 - Happily provide references from other puppy buyers, other dog owners, or breed club members.
 Talking to the breeder’s previous buyers will tell you a lot about the individual with whom you’ll be dealing with, if you purchase his/her dog.